bhamail/pinexus/src/site/markdown/nexussetup.md

         # /home/pi/nexus/nexus-3.3.1-01/hs_err_pid1755.log

-     A Pi currently only has 1GB of RAM, so you need to configure Nexus to use less RAM than normal, and allocate more to the direct memory for use by the [database](https://support.sonatype.com/hc/en-us/articles/115007093447-Optimizing-OrientDB-Database-Memory-).
+     A Pi currently only has 1GB of RAM, so you need to configure Nexus to use less RAM than normal, and allocate more to direct memory for use by the [database](https://support.sonatype.com/hc/en-us/articles/115007093447-Optimizing-OrientDB-Database-Memory-).
      Move into the nexus bin dir, and edit the `nexusvm.options` file: